apache/kibble-scanners/README.md

  found at [this location](https://raw.githubusercontent.com/stsnel/cloc/multithread/cloc).
  On machines with many cores, you may experience a tenfold speed increase in the SLoC and evolution scans.
+ It requires ForkManager, which may be installed via CPAN:
+ `cpan Parallel::ForkManager`

 # Get involved
   TBD.
 Please see https://kibble.apache.org/ for details!